United States aerial reconnaissance of the Soviet Union: Discontinuance

-This form of espionage would stop as the Soviet Union would shoot down a U-2 plane.
+This form of espionage stopped in 1960 when the Soviet Union announced it had shot down a U-2 plane.
 Eisenhower believed little evidence had survived the crash and so stated the plane was just a weather plane.
-However, the Soviets would provide a photograph of the imprisoned pilot.
+However, the Soviets provided a photograph of the imprisoned pilot, Francis Gary Powers.
 After some time the United States would issue an admission that stated that the US had used aircraft to engage in intelligence flights over the Soviet Union.
-Following the 1960 U-2 incident, Eisenhower ordered an end to American reconnaissance flights over the Soviet Union.
+Following the incident, Eisenhower ordered an end to American reconnaissance flights over the Soviet Union.
 This policy was upheld by President Kennedy.
 On 25 January 1961 he told a press conference, "I have ordered that the flights not be resumed, which is a continuation of the order given by President Eisenhower in May of last year."

 Kennedy's successor, Lyndon B. Johnson, elected to continue the policy of no overflights.
 Improvements in technology during the 1960s allowed satellite reconnaissance which was immune to interception and provided much of the same information that could be obtained by reconnaissance aircraft, thus rendering aerial overflights unnecessary.
 In 1964 CIA director John A. McCone emphasized to the Johnson administration the orders were not a pledge barring further flights, but simply a directive that the flights not be resumed, one which can be countermanded.

 In spite of the formal end to reconnaissance aircraft overflights, the U.S. remained involved in overflight attempts of its Cold War adversaries.
 Project Dark Gene, a CIA–Iranian program of intrusions into Soviet airspace to explore Soviet air defense systems, continued operations up to 1979.
 Aerial reconnaissance of mainland China continued with the Ryan Model 147 "Lightning Bug" RPVs (Remotely Piloted Vehicles); several of these drones were shot down or recovered by the Chinese during the Vietnam War era.
+Flights over China were also made, with little success, by the Lockheed D-21 drone.
 China overflight efforts prevailed into the 1970s with proxy U-2 missions flown by Taiwanese pilots.